mbahng/blade/README.md

-# blade
+# 🍃 Blade

-Blade is a lightweight blockchain and encryption library for my personal use.
+Blade is a lightweight Blockchain and encryption library for my personal use.